teodoracornea/teodoracornea/README.md

   ### 👋 Welcome!
 I am Teodora
- 👀 I’m a recent graduate and aspiring software engineer.
+ 👀 I’m a junior java developer that loves to grow and learn.

 ---